💎

 About Prehnite

-Prehnite is an attractive mineral known for its soft, sea-foam green color and its unique 'botryoidal' (grape-like) growth habit.
-It was the first mineral to be named after a specific person—Colonel Hendrik von Prehn, who discovered it in South Africa in the late 18th century.
-It often has a characteristic velvety or pearly appearance that makes it highly popular in jewelry.
+Prehnite is an attractive mineral known for its soft, sea-foam green color and its unique ‘botryoidal’ (grape-like) growth habit.
+It was the first mineral to be named after a specific person — Colonel Hendrik von Prehn, who discovered it in South Africa in the late 18th century.
+It has a characteristic velvety, translucent, almost jelly-like appearance that makes it highly popular in contemporary jewelry and among mineral collectors alike.
+Once considered a rare curiosity, major finds in Australia and Mali have established prehnite as a widely available yet genuinely beautiful gemstone.

 Formation & Geology